 The Life You Can Save, a 501(c)(3) nonprofit organization, is a “fiscal sponsor” of One for the World.
 Fiscal sponsorship is a formal arrangement in which a 501(c)(3) (The Life You Can Save) sponsors an partner organization that may lack exempt status.
 One for the World is subject to the same financial scrutiny that a regular 501(c)(3) is exposed to as a result of this status, including annual filings with the IRS, through The Life You Can Save.

 One for the World began at the Wharton School in 2014 when Kate Epstein and Josh McCann started a conversation about how MBA students could make a huge positive impact by giving to effective charities.
+As the organization has grown, One for the World has expanded its focus to grow effective altruism among young professionals as well.
 Many students and young professionals want to make charitable giving a part of their everyday lives, but don't know which charities to give to, or don't have the time to research charities in detail.
 One for the World strives to make that decision easier.

 The Core of One for the World: Effective Altruism

 Most people want to do good, but don't know how to turn good intentions into real impact.
 Effective altruism addresses how we can use our resources to help others the most.
 The effective altruism movement advocates using high-quality evidence and data-driven reasoning to maximize the return on charitable giving.
 By focusing giving only to the best organizations, you can have an impact even with a small donation.

 One for the World seeks to grow the effective altruism movement.
 We critically assess which charities are having the most impact, because the charities that you donate to are going to be the biggest factor in determining how much good you can do.
 We make donating to these effective charities easy by providing a list of recommended and vetted charities that donors can trust.